 Consolidation is not specifically addressed by Swiss arbitration law.
-Consolidation of compatible proceedings is possible, and usually governed by institutional rules (eg, by Article 4 of the Swiss Rules).
+Consolidation of compatible proceedings is possible, and usually governed by institutional rules (eg, by Article 7 of the revised Swiss Rules).

 As a general rule, awards cannot be enforced against any party but the award debtor.
 Piercing of the corporate veil at the enforcement level is only possible in very exceptional cases that must typically include an abuse of corporate structures.